 Get exclusive member benefits & effect social change.
 Join Today

-Acoustic trauma is an injury to the inner ear that is often caused by exposure to a high decibel noise.
-This injury can be related to a single very loud noise or by exposure to a lower decibel noise over a long period of time.
-Some injuries to the head can cause acoustic trauma if the eardrum is ruptured, or if other injuries to the inner ear occur.
+Acoustic trauma is an injury to the inner ear that’s often caused by exposure to a high-decibel noise.
+This injury can occur after exposure to a single, very loud noise or from exposure to noises at a lower decibel over a long period of time.
+Some injuries to the head can cause acoustic trauma if the eardrum is ruptured or if other injuries to the inner ear occur.

-If your doctor believes that your symptoms indicate acoustic trauma, he or she may try to differentiate between trauma that occurred through injury and trauma that occurred through exposure to loud noises.
-Different degrees of acoustic trauma can also require different treatments.
+If your doctor believes that your symptoms indicate acoustic trauma, they may try to differentiate between trauma that occurred through injury and trauma that occurred through exposure to loud noises.
+Different degrees of acoustic trauma can require different treatments.

-In terms of specific risks, those exposed to over 85 decibels of sound continually are at a higher risk for acoustic trauma.
-Your doctor may provide an estimate of the decibel range of normal daily sounds, such as an estimate of around 90 decibels for a small engine, in order to help you assess whether the sounds that you encounter put you at a higher risk for acoustic trauma and hearing loss.
+People continually exposed to noise levels over 85 decibels are at an increased risk for acoustic trauma.
+Your doctor may provide an estimate of the decibel range of normal daily sounds, like an estimate of around 90 decibels for a small engine.
+They’ll do this to help you assess whether the sounds that you encounter put you at a higher risk for acoustic trauma and hearing loss.

 The main symptom of acoustic trauma is hearing loss.
-Experts point out that, in many cases, patients first begin to experience difficulty hearing high-frequency sounds.
-Trouble with sounds at lower frequencies may occur later.
-Doctors may test response to different frequencies of sound to assess the extent of acoustic trauma.
+In many cases, people first begin to have difficulty hearing high-frequency sounds.
+Difficulty hearing sounds at lower frequencies may occur later.
+Your doctor may test your response to different frequencies of sound to assess the extent of acoustic trauma.

-To diagnose acoustic trauma, your doctor will ask you what kind of noises you have been exposed to during different times of your life.
-Doctors may also use something called audiometry to detect signs of acoustic trauma.
-This kind of test involves providing sounds of various loudness and different tones in order to more carefully assess what the patient can and can’t hear.
+Your doctor will ask you what kind of noises you’ve been exposed to during different times of your life to help make a diagnosis.
+Your doctor may also use something called audiometry to detect signs of acoustic trauma.
+In this test, you are exposed to sounds of varying loudness and of different tones to more carefully assess what you can and can’t hear.

-While hearing loss can be treated, it cannot be cured.
+Hearing loss can be treated, but it cannot be cured.
 Your doctor may recommend technological assistance for your hearing loss condition, such as a hearing aid.
 New types of hearing aids called cochlear implants may also be available to help you deal with hearing loss from acoustic trauma.

-In some cases, oral steroid medications may be prescribed to help with acoustic trauma.
-However, if you are experiencing hearing loss, your doctor will stress protection of the ear in order to prevent the problem from getting worse.
+Your doctor may prescribe oral steroid medications to help with some cases of acoustic trauma.
+However, if you’re experiencing hearing loss, your doctor will stress protection of the ear to prevent the problem from getting worse.

 Written by: Seth Stoltzfus and Elizabeth Boskey, PhD